adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ### `charplot`

-Make a pdf file showing all the glyphs in the font.
+Make a PDF file showing all the glyphs in the font.
 Shows one glyph per page.
 Shows the nodes and control points.

 ### `digiplot`

-Make a pdf file showing all the glyphs in the font.
+Make a PDF file showing all the glyphs in the font.
 Format favored by CJK developers; shows a large filled outline, useful glyph metrics, and a larger outline with the nodes marked.

 ### `fontplot`

-Make a pdf file showing all the glyphs in the font.
+Make a PDF file showing all the glyphs in the font.
 This fills a page with many glyphs, and shows just the filled outlines at a small point size, with some info around each glyph.
 Works with OpenType fonts and Type 1 fonts.

 ### `fontsetplot`

-Make a pdf file showing all the glyphs in in a list fonts.
+Make a PDF file showing all the glyphs in in a list fonts.
 The glyphs are shown in glyph ID order, with a fixed spacing of one em, with the glyphs from one font in one line, so that all glyphs with the same glyph name from different fonts should be in a single column.
 This is used to visually confirm that that charsets are the same, and that glyph shapes are similar.
 It is useful for catching cases where a place-holder glyph outline was pasted in for a glyph name, but never corrected to the correct shape.
 The fonts are sorted first by length of character set, then by alphabetic order of the character sets, then by PostScript name.

 ### `hintplot`